 RELATED: The Amazon Echo Is What Makes Smarthome Worthwhile

 First, you’ll add the devices to Alexa.
 Then, for ease of use, you can create groups within Alexa to bundle together certain devices—sometimes Alexa doesn’t import the existing groupings you already have in your smarthome systems, but instead imports each raw device separately.

 For example, let’s say you have a group in your existing smarthome hub called “Bedroom”, and that group contains two light bulbs, a smart outlet, and a space heater.
 Let’s say you’ve set up a shortcut on the hub software called “Bedroom On” and everything turns on in the morning when you wake up.
 You can still use all those items with Alexa, but you’ll need to re-create your group within the Alexa app and call it “Bedroom” so that the “Bedroom On” command works with Alexa.

 With that cleared up, let’s take a look how to do exactly what we just described.

 Add Your Devices

-Remember earlier in the tutorial when we encouraged you to name your smart home devices as well?
+Remember earlier in the tutorial when we encouraged you to name your smarthome devices?
 This is a perfect example of why you want to do that.
-Bedrooms bulbs?
-Attic bedroom bulbs?
-Very clear where those are.
-Wink 1 bulb?
-We have no idea where that one is and we’ll need to go poke around to find out.
+Kim’s Bedroom Lamp?
+Headboard?
+It’s very clear where those are.
+Office 1?
+We know it’s located in the office, but have no idea which one it is.

 If you have some pressing reason to keep Alexa from controlling a discovered device, now is the time to tap “Forget” to remove it from the Alexa system.
 Otherwise, just review the list and make sure all the devices you expected to make an appearance did so.
-Once you’ve reviewed the list, scroll to the bottom and click “Save” to confirm it.
+If something didn’t appear, it’s likely that you need to install the necessary Alexa skill for it.